shaynekilleen/protoc-gen-persist/docs/index.md

 protoc -I. -I$GOPATH/src --persist_out=plugins=protoc-gen-persist:$GOPATH/src ./*.proto
 ```

-if you do not have fully qualified go_package options in your proto files while running protoc
+If you do not have fully qualified go_package options in your proto files while running protoc
-from your $GOPATH/src,  you will need to specify the persist_root option.
-Which is the
+from your $GOPATH/src, you will need to specify the persist_root option, which is the
 go package base that the persist_lib will extend from.

 The generated persist file needs to import persist_lib, so specify the root of the package